SolbiatiAlessandro/TODAG/docs/development.rst

 - ship mood feature to oana
 - add time on mood dashboard, now is cool but I can't visually see time patterns since x axis is just 1 by 1 and not time scaled

+- new feature-> log time without using the todo.py